WorldvsPlastic/learn/docs/Home/welcome.md

 We're happy you are here.
 The world needs you.

-## Our Why
+## The WVP Why
-We are here to unite the world and save it from the plastic waste epidemic.
+To unite global efforts, empower soultions, and save the world from the plastic waste epidemic.

-## Learn
+## Learn home section outline:

-* On the next page, WVP Goals, we explain the *why*, *how*, and *what* fueling World Vs Plastic.
+* On the next page, **WVP Goals**, we explain the *why*, *how*, and *what* fueling World Vs Plastic.

-* On the Join The Movement page, we explain how you can take action now to make start making a difference.
+* On the **Join The Movement** page, we explain how you can take action now to start making a difference.

+## WVP sections outlined:

 In following sections, we have compiled information and studies on plastic in an easy to follow story line aimed at helping you understand everything about plastic -